 About Red Velvet Cake

-I like this cake recipe because it isn’t overly sweet and is somewhat dense.
+I like this cake recipe because it isn’t overly sweet.
 Buttermilk softens all-purpose flour nicely, but you have to be careful not to over bake the cake or it will become dry.
 I usually follow the recipe exactly, but I have subbed out the red food coloring for a different food coloring or even a flavoring to change things up a bit.
 All varieties have also been delicious.